rykerwilliams/teamserio.us/_posts/2022-06-04-tsi-the-land-3.md

 The finals featured Angelo on a nasty fast Green deck with Beastmaster’s Ascension and some super dope Convention cards vs. Rajah on a mostly mono-black deck featuring Meren, Mortapod, and Reassembling Skeleton.
 Angelo smashed face and prevailed as the Mystery Booster Convention Edition Champion!

-#### Thanks!
+## Thanks

 James Family for use of the space and grilling and everything!
 Andy for amazing trophy  and the name :)
 Angelo for the Bottlehouse Warm UP
 JR, Jerry, Twan - My dad and uncle say special thanks for the help prepping and chatting Nat for the amazing trivia.
 You rule.
 All Team Serious Friends
 All attendees!
-Everyone else not mentioned by name who did anything, thank you and appreciate you!
+Everyone else not mentioned by name who did anything, thank you and appreciate you